 Perform a confirmation test using a new mouthpiece

-Display the test result to you on the EBT and on the printout from the EBT.
+Display the test result to the employee on the EBT and on the printout from the EBT.

-Document the confirmation test result on the ATF, provide you a copy and provide your employer a copy.
+Document the confirmation test result on the ATF, provide the employee a copy and provide your employer a copy.

 Report any result of 0.02 or greater immediately to the employer

-If after several attempts you are unable to provide an adequate amount of breath, the testing will be stopped.
-You will be instructed to take a medical evaluation to determine if there is an acceptable medical reason for not providing a sample.
+If after several attempts the employee is unable to provide an adequate amount of breath, the testing will be stopped. they will be instructed to take a medical evaluation to determine if there is an acceptable medical reason for not providing a sample.
 If it is determined that there is no legitimate physiological or psychological reason, the test will be treated as a refusal to test.

-Should I refuse a test if I believe I was unfairly selected for testing?
+Should an employee refuse a test if they believe they were unfairly selected for testing?

 Rule of thumb: comply then make a timely complaint.

-If you are instructed to submit to a CAA drug or alcohol test and you don’t agree with the reason or rationale for the test, take the test anyway.
+If the employee is instructed to submit to a CAA drug or alcohol test and they don’t agree with the reason or rationale for the test, take the test anyway.
 Don’t interfere with the testing process or refuse the test.

 What is considered a refusal to test?